jebaliWafa/jebaliWafa/README.md

 -->

 ### About Me
-I’m a Master’s student in Data Science, passionate about building AI solutions for healthcare and beyond.
-Currently focusing on medical image analysis, machine learning, and cloud-based big data systems.
+I’m a Junior Data Scientist with a Master’s degree in Data Science and hands on experience in machine learning, deep learning, Time series and image analysis.
+Experienced in building end-to-end ML pipelines, working with large scale datasets, and applying AI methods in research and applied settings.
+Strong background in Python, Spark, Azure, DL and statistical modeling.
 <!--
      This is the list of my skills and tools I am studying!
 -->